EigenHermit/get-stamp-of-galaxies/README.md

   ### 2. The catalogue must be prepared
   The catalogue need to contain, at least, the coordinates of sources and the name of FITS images.
   We already have a demo catalogue for the user, stored at root directory of our project.

+  Furthermore, a lens catalogue of Petrillo+17 has been provided.

   ### 3. The FITS image must be prepared.
   For example, KiDS DR3 image can be downloaded from: